WMSC (FM): The ‘80s and ‘90s

-The 2000's
+The 2000s

 In 2012, WMSC became part of the new Montclair State University's School of Communication and Media.
 It also moved to new studios on the third floor of Conrad J. Schmitt Hall.

 On March 20, 2015, WMSC broadcasts the NCAA Division III Women's Basketball Final Four from Grand Rapids, Michigan.
 Montclair State, after winning the NJAC for the third season in a row, advanced to the Final Four against George Fox – losing 70 to 58.
 The Red Hawks then won the national third-place game over Tufts University 56–48.

 On September 14, 2015, broadcast executive Anabella Poland joins the WMSC as general manager.
 Before coming to Montclair State University, Poland was Director of Talent & Industry Relations at SiriusXM Radio where she negotiated and managed interviews, events and performances with A-level Hollywood actors, celebrities and musicians for more than 135 SiriusXM channels.

 In January 2016, WMSC struck a distribution deal with iHeartRadio expanding the reach of WMSC as well as increasing visibility and discovery opportunity for the station. iHeartRadio announced in January they had just surpassed 80 million register users.
 The station changed formats, and dropped their "Underground" branding as the station was no longer in the basement of College Hall, and the moniker was no longer representative of the programming.

 On May 26, 2017, founder Ed Helvey and founding members Ellen Harrigan (then known as Ellen Connolly), Helene & Bob Hinck, Les Anderson and WMSC's first ever faculty adviser, Tete H. Tetens, celebrated the 50th anniversary of the station with current general manager, Anabella Poland.

 Interest in the campus station from students in every major significantly increased with 159 hours per week programmed and hosted exclusively by students, and only 9 hours per week dedicated to legacy alumni shows.
 The shift meant that students produce and host for community and public affair programming.